smathot/pythontutorials/content/pages/numerical/statistics.md

 print('Box Office = {:.2f} * Freshness + {:.2f}'.format(slope, intercept))
 print('p = {:.4f}, r = {:.4f}'.format(p, r))
 ```

+There seems to be no notable relationship between the freshness ratings of Adam Sandler's movies and their Box Office profit (*p* = .8785), as you can also see in the figure below.

 You can also use the `linear_regression()` function from `pingouin`.
 Here, the intercept and slope simply correspond to the first and second values in the `coef` column.